History of women in the United Kingdom: Industrial Revolution

 Women's historians have debated the impact of the Industrial Revolution and capitalism generally on the status of women.
 Taking a pessimistic view, Alice Clark argued that when capitalism arrived in 17th century England, it made a negative impact on the status of women as they lost much of their economic importance.
 Clark argues that in 16th century England, women were engaged in many aspects of industry and agriculture.
 The home was a central unit of production and women played a vital role in running farms, and in operating some trades and landed estates.
 For example, they brewed beer, handled the milk and butter, raised chickens and pigs, grew vegetables and fruit, spun flax and wool into thread, sewed and patched clothing, and nursed the sick.
 Their useful economic roles gave them a sort of equality with their husbands.
-However, Clark argues, as capitalism expanded in the 17th century, there was more and more division of labor with the husband taking paid labor jobs outside the home, and the wife reduced to unpaid household work.
+However, Clark argues, as capitalism expanded in the 17th century, there was more and more division of labour with the husband taking paid labour jobs outside the home, and the wife reduced to unpaid household work.
 Middle-class women were confined to an idle domestic existence, supervising servants; lower-class women were forced to take poorly paid jobs.
 Capitalism, therefore, had a negative effect on more powerful women.
 In a more positive interpretation, Ivy Pinchbeck argues that capitalism created the conditions for women's emancipation.
 Louise Tilly and Joan Wallach Scott have emphasised the continuity and the status of women, finding three stages in European history.
 In the preindustrial era, production was mostly for home use and women produce much of the needs of the households.
 The second stage was the "family wage economy" of early industrialisation, the entire family depended on the collective wages of its members, including husband, wife and older children.
 The third or modern stage is the "family consumer economy," in which the family is the site of consumption, and women are employed in large numbers in retail and clerical jobs to support rising standards of consumption.